 4. Go Incognito

-One of the things that makes Chrome so amazing are the extensions.
+One of the things that make Chrome so amazing is the extensions.
 Some of them, like LastPass and Pocket, are a lifesaver.
 But some of them may also interfere with other services resulting in broken services.

 The fastest way to check whether an extension is causing trouble is the incognito mode.
 By default, pretty much all the extensions are disabled in this mode.

 While inside Chrome, press CTRL+SHIFT+N to open a new Chrome window in incognito mode.
 In my case, all the extensions except LastPass were disabled.

 Now launch Netflix in the incognito window to see if the problem persists.
 If it doesn’t, you will have to disable all the extensions and enable them back again one by one to see which one is the culprit.
 There is no other way.
 Is Netflix still not working on Chrome?

 Malware attacks can be a nightmare.
 While there are many third-party software to remove malware, not many people know that Google Chrome comes with a malware remover tool built-in.

 Click on the menu button on the upper right corner of your screen and go to Settings or enter chrome://settings/ in the URL and hit enter.
 Just like before, scroll to the bottom of the screen and click on Advanced option.